timschott/interview-prep/ds/ml-conceptual.md

       * accumulate this as tf-idf w/ : tf * log(df)
     * 4 - assemble these numbers at document D for every word in Vocab
   * once we have these metrics, we can carry out exercises like for example making an embedding for each word by slicing it up and making a vector for each word
-    * you could imagine making a "document" vector as well by computing its mean and comparing it to all the other document vectors
 * what is dependency parsing?
   * modeling the syntactic structure of a sentence by analyzing the grammatical relationships between the words in a sentence
   * for example in `rainy day`, rainy is an adjectival modifier for day